developmentseed/lonboard/docs/ecosystem/shiny.md

 # Shiny

-[Shiny](https://shiny.posit.co/py/) is a tool to build interactive web applications using Python code.
+[Shiny](https://shiny.posit.co/py/) is a tool to build interactive web applications and dashboards using Python code.
 Shiny [integrates with Jupyter Widgets](https://shiny.posit.co/py/docs/jupyter-widgets.html), which means that Lonboard is supported out-of-the-box.

 Pay attention to the ["Efficient updates"](https://shiny.posit.co/py/docs/jupyter-widgets.html#efficient-updates) section of the Shiny documentation.
 This is the most efficient way to create a reactive map.
 Take care to not recreate the `Map` widget from scratch on updates, as that will send data from Python to the browser anew.

-Example
+## Example

 ![](../assets/shiny-example.gif)